-How To Stay Fit For Life
+How To Stay Fit Into the Golden Years

 Tai Chi teaches balance, reduces stress, and helps to prevent falls.

 Aches and pains which limit full range of motion can lead to muscle atrophy.
-Daily jogs, ski vacations, and everyday weight bearing will one day be reminders that youth is slipping away.
+Daily jogs, ski vacations, and even everyday chores will one day be reminders that youth is slipping away.
 Muscles may begin to complain after a strenuous workout or a long day in the garden, and we will reach for the pain relievers, put our feet up, and forget about it.
 Eventually though, bouncing back will be more of a challenge.

 Many of us will develop osteoarthritis.
 The rubbery cartilage that cushions our joints begins to wear thin.
 We also lose the lubrication of synovial fluids.
 As bone rubs against bone, our bodies in defense produce thickened growths called osteophytes.
 These "bone spurs" cause sharp pain w/ movement and soon have us heading for the doctor's office.
 Regardless of condition, there is still a practical approach to wellness and keeping fit.